neilsmiller/neilsmiller/README.md

 👋 Hi, I’m @neilsmiller.
-Currently work at the [General Services Administration](https://www.gsa.gov/), Office of Government-wide Policy.
+Most recently, I worked at the [General Services Administration](https://www.gsa.gov/), in the Office of Government-wide Policy.

 <!---